 With Essentials, she learned to set a goal and track their progress toward it.
-She and Jay began to surpass their number every month, accurately ordering enough flowers for their estimated demand or whipping up a marketing campaign when they were in danger of not making their goal.
+She and Jay began to surpass their number every month.
+They accurately order enough flowers for their estimated demand or whip up a marketing campaign when they're in danger of not making their goal.

 To set a goal:

 - Find the Performance Chart on the Home page.